orbeon/orbeon-forms-doc/configuration/properties/general.md

 - The `$instance` URL parameter encryption
 - Form static/dynamic state with client state handling encryption

-_NOTE: If the backwards compatibility property `oxf.xforms.password` is defined, then it is used first._
+_NOTE: If the backwards compatibility property `oxf.xforms.password` is defined, then it is used first.
+However, it is deprecated, and we advise not using it as support might be removed in a future Orbeon Forms version._

 ### oxf.crypto.key-length